AnyLog-co/documentation/test commands.md

 ## The Test Network Commands

-Tests that determine the availability and consistency of nodes in the network.
+The Test Network Commands determine the availability and consistency of multiple nodes in the network.
-Replies from Test Network Commands are organized in a table structure with a row allocated to each participating node.
+Replies from the Test Network Commands are organized in a table structure with a row in the table representing each participating node.

 ### Test Network